nadir-zeeshan/sensor-realistic-synthetic-data/README.md

 # NTIRE '2O: Sensor-realistic Synthetic Data Engine for Multi-frame High Dynamic Range Photography

 ## Get Started
-- This repo examplifies several pure synthetic data we used in our work Sensor-realistic Synthetic Data Engine for Multi-frame High Dynamic Range Photography.
+- This repo examplifies several pure synthetic data we used in our work "Sensor-realistic Synthetic Data Engine for Multi-frame High Dynamic Range Photography, Jinhan Hu,, Gyeongmin Choe, Zeeshan Nadir, Osama Nabil, Seok-Jun Lee, Hamid Sheikh, Youngjun Yoo, and Michael Polley".
 Please refer to the paper for more details.

 - The complete dataset can be downloaded at